gnwill/P81-examples/README.md

 ## Introduction

 Perimeter 81 is a comprehensive network security platform that provides secure access to cloud resources, applications, and data.
-This repository aims to showcase simple examples of using Perimeter 81 APIs and Terraform provider to streamline the integration process.
+This repository aims to showcase simple examples of using Perimeter 81 APIs and Terraform Provider to streamline the integration process.

 ## Getting Started